 In reality, we are facing the answer to this question isn’t as clear as we HR professionals would like it to be.

-To become a part of the company, the new employee has to undergo a socialization process, In which they will learn and absorb the company values, vision and mission, and all the other organizational culture elements team members absorb by arriving at the workplace, taking part in the daily activities and performing their responsibilities.
+To become a part of the company, the new employee has to undergo a socialization process.
+In which they learn and absorb the company values, vision, mission, and all the other organizational culture elements.
+Team members engage by arriving at the workplace, taking part in the daily activities, and performing their responsibilities.

 A successful socialization process is a feeling of belonging and alignment to company values experienced by the employee.
-A vast body of research shows how a prevalent feeling of belonging in the company staff is crucial to business success with increases in job performance and decreases in turnover risk.
+A vast body of research shows how a prevalent feeling of belonging in the company staff is crucial to business success as it increases job performance and decreases turnover risk.

 Leading companies in today’s landscape invest substantial resources in creating a simple, effective, and fun socialization process to achieve a feeling of belonging that will make the employee proud to be a part of the organization and recommend their company to others.

 Until the very recent past, companies had well-planned and battle-tested Onboarding processes for their new employees.
 By the end of the process, the employee could be considered part of the organization.

 Unfortunately, the rules of the game have changed.
 The latest numbers show that employee turnover is close to an all-time high, and many companies struggle to keep their talent pool.
 This leads to a decrease in business performance and, in the long run, to potential reductions and outright collapse.

 As HR specialists, we adapt to this new world of remote work.
 A world in which new employees are going through an obsolete Onboarding process that doesn’t serve the purpose it was created for anymore.